biface/automata/doc/source/theory.rst

     3. The Kleene Star
     4. The Chomsky Hierarchy
     5. Finite State Machines
-    6. Building and FSM from a Regular Grammar
+    6. Building an FSM from a Regular Grammar